What is Summon?

 What is not in Summon?

 There are a few databases that are not yet searched by Summon: click here to see the list.
 These databases may still be searched individually (as can those that are searched by Summon).
 In fact, librarians recommend that very advanced research be performed in individual subject-specific databases, as their various platforms offer powerful search functions not available in Summon.
-To learn which databases are best for your research topic or program of study, consult a Course Guide, or Ask a Librarian.
+To learn which databases are best for your research topic or program of study, consult a Program Guide, or ask a librarian.

 Why use Summon?

 With one easy, Google-like search box, you can find a wide variety of subscription research materials.
-Filters let you easily narrow your search by full text, resource type (do you need articles or ebooks?), date ranges, discipline, and more.
-Explore Summon features below!
+Filters let you easily narrow your search by resource type (do you need articles or ebooks?), date ranges, discipline, and more.
+Best of all, everything that Summon retrieves will be full text!

 Take a look: